Lyapunov exponent in the Vicsek model: Numerical determination of the Lyapunov exponent

 \section{Numerical determination of the Lyapunov exponent}

-From the point of view of dynamics, exponential separation of trajectories departing from infinitesimally nearby points marks the main characteristics manifested by chaotic regimes \cite{strogatz2001, pikovsky2016}.
-In this sense, Lyapunov exponents are measures of stability of the trajectories \cite{monteiro2002} whose estimations require using both the rules of motion and their local deviations.
-Standard approaches \cite{shimada1979, benettin1980, wolf1985} are based on linear analysis and consist of observing how infinitesimal perturbations develop around a typical fixed trajectory.
+From the point of view of dynamics, exponential separation of trajectories departing from infinitesimally nearby points is the main characteristic manifested by chaotic regimes \cite{strogatz2001, pikovsky2016}.
+In this sense, Lyapunov exponents are measures of the stability of the trajectories \cite{monteiro2002} whose estimations require using both the equations of motion and their local deviations.
+Standard approaches \cite{shimada1979, benettin1980, wolf1985} are based on a linear analysis and consist of observing how infinitesimal perturbations develop around a typical fixed trajectory.